gholt/grouplocmap/README.md

 location assignments.
 When a slice fills up, an additional slice is created and half the data is moved to the new slice and the tree structure grows.
 If a slice empties, it is merged with its pair in the tree structure and the tree shrinks.
-The tree is balanced by the group key, and locations are distributed in the slices by the member key.
+The tree is balanced by high bits of the group key, and locations are distributed in the slices by a combination of the low bits of the group key and the name checksum.

 [API Documentation](http://godoc.org/github.com/gholt/grouplocmap)